 Over the last 25 years, he has taught thousands of clients from a diverse range of professional backgrounds, from nurses, doctors, business executives and teachers, to Russian oligarchs and members of the British Royal Family.
 He regularly sees extraordinary changes to the health and well-being of his clients due to the power of the meditation and stress management programmes he teaches.

-Below is his extraordinary story of how, at the age of fifty-one he ran three marathons, four half marathons and an ultra-marathon; a feat he attributes to his long-term practice of Mantra Meditation and Ayurvedic Medicine.
+Below is his extraordinary story of how, at the age of fifty-one he ran three marathons, four half marathons and an ultra-marathon; a feat he attributes to his long-term practice of Transcending Meditation and Ayurvedic Medicine.

 From ‘Couch Potato’ to ‘Ultra-Runner’ in six easy steps: a ten-month journey of discovery